nobelk/filediff/README.md

 # filediff
-Find difference between the lines in two files
+Find difference between the content of the two files irrespective of the ordering of the lines.
+This is useful for finding the differences between two lists of items e.g., contents generated from the columns of two csv documents.